Proposals for new Australian states: Riverina

 Riverina is also a proposed state, in the Murray River region, on the border between New South Wales and Victoria.
 The Division of Riverina is currently a smaller area than traditional Riverina, which would include the Division of Farrer.
 Along with the ACT, it is one of the few landlocked proposed states.

 In December 2020, there was a proposal by Northern Victoria MP Tim Quilty to form a new state from Northeastern Victoria and Southeastern New South Wales, because people in regional areas feel like they are neglected by their state governments.
 There was also a proposal to form three new states.
-They are: A new state comprising Greater Geelong and Metropolitan Melbourne; Regional Northeastern Victoria and Southeastern New South Wales combing, and Greater Sydney to become separate states.
+They are: A new state comprising Greater Geelong and Metropolitan Melbourne; Regional Northeastern Victoria and Southeastern New South Wales combining, and Greater Sydney to become separate states.

 Some supporters also propose a "River-Eden" state in the south of NSW and the north of Victoria, which, rather than being landlocked, would stretch eastwards to the coastal town of Eden.